Jmbriggs3/JS30-Array-Methods/README.md

 # JS30-Array-Methods
-This project is a code along with webos to practice using different array methods in Javascript
+This project is a code along with Wes Bos to practice using different array methods in Javascript